 Karen, Hmong, Somali, and Spanish Single-Sort Recycling Guides Now Available.

-Single-sort recycling education now available translated into Karen, Hmong, Somali, and Spanish.
+Single-sort recycling education are now available translated into Karen, Hmong, Somali, and Spanish.

 In 2012, some local recycling programs, including Minneapolis and Hennepin County,started collecting more plastics.
 But recycling isn't just collection- are all those plastics really being recycled into new products?
 Or are they just going into the trash somewhere else?